SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-commissioning.md

 Depending on the network topology and Matter device implementation, there are a few ways to implement device discovery:

 - Bluetooth Low Energy (BLE): This is the method used in the example below.
-Note that if the Matter device utilizes Thread, it MUST also support BLE for the purpose of discovery and commissioning as you cannot solely use Thread-based commissioning and Device Discovery.
+Note that if the Matter device utilizes Thread, it **must** also support BLE for the purpose of discovery and commissioning as you cannot solely use Thread-based commissioning and Device Discovery.
 - Wi-Fi (IEEE 802.11-2020): This method utilizes Soft-AP functionality.
 - Over IP if device is already on an IP network.
 This method utilizes discovery service like DNS-SD conveying credentials over IP.